Thank you for reading our post, please rate this article at the end.

 The Seven Leave No Trace Principles

-These principles promote minimizing our impact on the environment when we hike.
-The seven principles aren’t important merely because they promote environmental friendliness—they are also important because you don’t want to encourage others to violate the etiquette.
+These principles help minimize our environmental impact when we hike.
+The seven principles aren’t important merely because they promote ecological friendliness; they are also vital because you don’t want to encourage others to violate the etiquette.

 If people see you cutting straight through the trail, they will likely follow you.
 Besides, seeing an obvious shortcut through the trail will be very inviting to hikers.
-By sticking to the seven Leave No Trace rules, you can keep the environment as it is and discourage others from breaking hiking etiquette.
+By adhering to the seven Leave No Trace principles, you can preserve the environment and discourage others from violating hiking etiquette.

 The seven Leave No Trace rules are as follows.